 The Bedford Centre for the History of Women

-The Bedford Centre promotes research into the history of women and gender and public histories of women.
+Promoting research into the history of women and gender and public histories of women

 - promoting research in the history of women and gender - including masculinity and the ways gender identities intersect with other class, racial, religious and sexual identities

 - creating networks of scholars working in these fields in the UK and internationally

 - fostering teaching in the history of women and gender for undergraduates and taught and research postgraduate students